If you missed David Nice’s 2017 roundup on the ArtsDesk (www.theartsdesk.com) :

 An epic on an even bigger scale was the best Wagner Ring I've seen since Kupfer's at Bayreuth in 1990 – the underrated Ádám Fischer masterminding a minimally staged production, integrated with very original video work, within the world's best concert-hall acoustics, those of Budapest's Müpa hall.
 Iréne Theorin managed a triple whammy of Brünnhildes on three consecutive nights: a living legend.
 That’s the last outing for this 11-year triumph, but more Wagner is on the bill next summer.

-And the Ring has been revised as is relaunched, now with the 3 Brünnhildes sung by former Nottingham nurse Catherine Foster, who has sung the role at Bayreuth for the past seven years.
+And the Ring has been revised and is relaunched, now with the 3 Brünnhildes sung by former Nottingham nurse Catherine Foster, who has sung the role at Bayreuth for the past seven years.

 This remarkable Ring cycle is performed over four evenings as the composer intended but never experienced.
 The acclaimed “semi-staged” productions by Hartmut Schörghofer are at the award-winning Müpa in Budapest where the seats are comfortable, the acoustics are first-rate and the air conditioning is silent.
 The Hungarian Radio Symphony Orchestra is conducted by Ádám Fischer, who is their chief conductor, recently and briefly music director of the Hungarian State Opera and veteran Ring conductor at Bayreuth and Vienna.